Connect with a certified trainer for free

 Meniscus Tear and Knee Arthritis Hero Image 2

 The most common type of arthritis in the knee, osteoarthritis, is caused by a gradual breakdown of cartilage.
 As the cartilage erodes, the bones ultimately rub against each other, causing pain, swelling, and stiffness.
-In older patients, arthritis of the knee and meniscus tears can occur at the same time.
-The treatment of a meniscus tear in an arthritic knee may be challenging.
+In older patients, meniscus tears and knee arthritis can occur at the same time.
+The treatment of a meniscus tear in an arthritic knee may be challenging due to the presence of a degenerative knee joint.

 What causes Meniscus Tear and Knee Arthritis?

-Generally, meniscus tears occur suddenly as the result of an injury, like twisting of the knee while the foot is firmly planted on the ground.
-As we age, the meniscus accumulates wear and tear and therefore can injure more easily.
+Generally, torn meniscus cases occur suddenly as the result of an injury, like twisting of the knee while the foot is firmly planted on the ground.
+As we age, the meniscus accumulates wear and tear and therefore can be injured more easily.
 In this case, tears can occur even with minimal movement, like getting up from a chair awkwardly and twisting the leg.

 • Basketball